KunoichiZ/3OT-NTR-Plugin/README.md

 * Big Japanese/Country/Tropical house exteriors do work with the mansion interiors.
 * Mansion house exteriors work with regular Japanese/Tropical/Country houses interiors.

+Some notes to be aware of on the Farm Circle Cheats:
+Notes:
+* When you have these cheats activated disable them when you want to arrange your farm.
+* The game will freeze on a black screen and you'll have to restart so make sure you SAVE BEFOREHAND.
+* It WON'T happen all the time just on OCCASION.
+It also happens in the Japanese game too.

 ## How to Use This Plugin

 ### What you need